dogsbodytech/password_quiz/README.md

 ## Notes
 * Password lists from - https://github.com/danielmiessler/SecLists.git
+* I would suggest using the biggest password file possible.
+Using a 100k list over a 10k list would have only found an extra 5 passwords but people are dissapointed when their password isn't found.

 ## Bugs
 * /display on Firefox flashes with each update (see proposed fix below)